-The 34th Combat Aviation Brigade (CAB) is an Army National Guard Brigade that supports the 34th Infantry Division and the State of Minnesota by providing aviation assets for both federal and state active duty missions.
-The aviators of the 34th CAB fly the UH-60 Blackhawk and CH-47 Chinook helicopters.
-The 34th CAB Headquarters is stationed in St. Paul.
+The St. Paul-based 34th Combat Aviation Brigade is an Army National Guard unit that supports the 34th Infantry Division and the state of Minnesota by providing aviation capabilities - both UH-60 Black Hawk and CH-47 Chinook helicopters and the C-12 Huron fixed-wing aircraft - for federal and state missions.

 In 2016 the 34th CAB deployed 20 Soldiers and four of its Chinooks from B Company, 2nd General Support Aviation Battalion, 211th Aviation Regiment, for a year-long deployment to Afghanistan in support of Operation Freedom Sentinel.
 Incorporated into an aviation task force with the 1st Combat Aviation Brigade, 1st Infantry Division, aircrew members logged more than 1,000 hours of combat flight time in support of operations in Afghanistan.

 Additionally, 40 Soldiers from both B and C Companies, 834th Aviation Support Battalion, returned from a seven-month deployment in support of Operation Spartan Shield.
 Soldiers with 834th ASB provided aviation, mechanical and communication operations for U.S. Army Central units stationed at Camp Buehring, Kuwait.

 In spring 2016 the 34th CAB conducted domestic operations to assist in the suppression of wildfires near Skibo and Hibbing.
 At the request of the Minnesota Department of Natural Resources, and under the authority of Gov. Mark Dayton, 20 personnel and four Black Hawk helicopters flew a total of 34 hours while dropping 112,200 gallons of water to help contain the fires.